rancher/harvester-cloud/docs/AIR_GAPPED_UPGRADE_PROCESS.md

-# How to Perform an Upgrade in an Air-Gapped Harvester Cluster Deployed Using the Harvester Cloud Project
+# How to perform an upgrade in an air-gapped Harvester Cluster deployed using the Harvester Cloud Project

 When deploying a Harvester cluster using the Harvester Cloud project, it is possible to restrict internet access to the Harvester nodes by setting the `harvester_airgapped` variable to `true`.